If you’re never had to find your own place to live, there are some first apartment essentials you need to be aware of.

-For those who are taking their time adjusting to life after college and haven’t yet made the big move to apartment living, there are some first apartment essentials to consider.
+For those who haven’t yet made the big move to apartment living, there are some first apartment essentials to consider.
 Keep these questions in mind when it’s time to start thinking about moving out of Mom and Dad’s.

-You should never move into an apartment for rent before at least touring the community.
+Also, you should never move into an apartment for rent before at least touring the community.
 It’s most helpful to view the layout of the apartment as it gives you a good idea of where and how much furniture you can have.
-Sometimes the actual apartment is not available to view, in these cases its best to see an interior to view the fixtures and finishes.
+Sometimes the actual apartment is not available to view – in these cases, its best to see an interior to view the fixtures and finishes.

 If you’re unclear about what your future plans may be long-term, ask about the possibility of a short lease term.
 Everything from re-painting the walls to what kind of roommates you can have is typically covered in the language of the lease.
 Reading the small print can make a big difference.